Variable Fonts Guide 2026:

 4. Optical Size (opsz): The Hidden Gem

-Here's something most designers don't know: fonts designed for 72pt headlines look terrible at 12pt—and vice versa.
+Here's something most designers don't know: fonts designed for 72pt headlines look terrible at 12ptβand vice versa.
 Static fonts just get smaller or larger.
 Variable fonts with an opsz axis actually redraw the letters for each size.
+This is especially important for WCAG font accessibility.

 opsz adds contrast at small sizes, reduces at large sizes.